Hi there! Allow me to introduce myself...

 5k (XC) - 18:20

-Running first came into my life roughly a decade ago.
-When registering for seventh-grade classes, I made the (seemingly) inconsequential decision to choose cross-country for my athletics credit.
-The main reason?
-I just wanted to have something in common with my friends, most of whom were runners.
+My running journey with began with a green slip of paper and a pencil: when signing up for 7th-grade classes, I circled “cross-country” for my P.E. credit.
+My reason?
+The rest of my friend group ran cross-country and track, and I wanted to have something in common with them.
 Sometimes, I find it hard to fathom that this one, small decision has led me to where I am today.

-I planned to continue cross-country and track at the collegiate level, but ended up fracturing my spine during the recruiting process.
-During my time off, I realized that - although I still loved running - I wanted to attend college as a student, not a student-athlete.
+Although I planned to continue cross-country and track at the collegiate level, I was diagnosed with a spine injury during the recruiting process and decided to take a step away from the sport for my overall health and wellbeing.
+During this time off, I realized that I wanted to attend college as a student, rather than a student-athlete.

-Ultimately, I ended up pursuing a degree in neurobiology at the University of Wisconsin (go Badgers)!
-During my studies, I found that my enthusiasm for all things science had slowly seeped its way back into the running sphere: I became passionate about understanding the physiological principles that underlie different training philosophies, recovery techniques, gear, and more.
-This interest led me to coaching, where I now find an immense sense of fulfillment in helping athletes achieve their goals.
-From this, RunningDTX was born.
+I spent my college years pursuing a degree in neurobiology, and in the fall of 2026, I will begin my journey as a medical student!
+My enthusiasm for science and medicine fuels my passion for coaching: particularly, understanding the physiological principles that underlie different training philosophies, athlete development, and recovery techniques.
+This led me to founding RunningDTX, where I find an immense sense of fulfillment in helping athletes of all abilities achieve their goals.